 In design for e-commerce, it is good to understand from the early stages of the process what stage of the Maslow’s pyramid the core target users are at.
 Answering this question, designer is able to talk to users’ in their language and find the solutions that resonate in their hearts and minds the best.
 Users’ needs determine their motifs, triggers that can catch their attention, words that can touch them, the length of copy and calls to actions that they are ready to accept and follow.
 Analyzing the level of needs and expectations, the designer is able to find the most efficient layout and informative graphic elements.
 Knowing and feeling the user is the solid foundation for problem-solving goal-oriented design.

-Cafe Coupon App by Dima Panchenko
+Cafe Coupon App

 “People don’t call it e-commerce anymore.
 It’s called omni-commerce, and it’s the idea that digital permeates every step of the purchase chain from product discovery to trial to pricing to actual purchase.”
 (Tolman Geffs)

 Definition.
 Famous 4P theory, presented by Neil H. Borden and later grouped by E.Jerome McCarthy, also known as marketing mix, has become highly popular and efficient in business strategy, including e-commerce sphere.
 It states that product launch and lifecycle is based on four «P» factors: product, price, place, promotion.
 Business Case Studies website simply formulates it the following way:

 «When marketing their products, firms need to create a successful mix of:

 - sold at the right price